phil-sorenson/eCommerce-Website-Project/Project User_Stories.md

     * Stylize the "send" button in contact us
     * Create margins for contact us section
     * Continue to add to footer
+    * Add the ability to Click on "footer logo" and go back up to top of page